Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>The cerulean light dances across its surface, revealing an illustration of a smirking guardsman looking up at a haughty priest, the priest’s pointing fingers mere inches from the guardsman’s nose as the guardsman readies a wickedly curved dagger behind his back.
 “The Nine of Glyphs—the Traitor.”
 Her dark pupils shift from side to side, as though reading from an unseen text.
 "I see the ancient foe of an old and noble house.
 The lost soul will lead you to him."</p>
 <p>She moves her hand to the second card, this one at the top of the cross.
 As she closes her eyes and listens once more, the candlelight flares, its color bursting into a fierce, cheery yellow.</p>
 <p>"This card tells of a powerful force for good and protection, a holy symbol of great hope."
 She flips the card.</p>
 <p>This time, the light reveals a new illustration: an armored warrior clutching a cracked iron sword and a leather-bound wooden shield, his face obscured by a heavy iron helmet.
 “The Five of Swords—the Myrmidon.”
 Her eyes stare deep into the darkness that lurks beyond the candlelight.
-(See <span class="citation">Swords (Spades), p.
-12</span>, for this card’s foretelling.)</p>
+"Look for a den of wolves in the hills overlooking a mountain lake.
+The treasure belongs to Mother Night."</p>
 <p>She moves her hand to the third card, at the right arm of the cross, her eyelids closing like a trance, her lips pursed in quiet contemplation.
 The candlelight vanishes, for a heartbeat—and then returns in a nova of fierce, burning white, so pure and strong and clean that it hurts to look at, burns to see—</p>
 <p>Madam Eva's eyes snap open, burning with a fierce determination.</p>
 <p>"This is a card of power and strength.
 It tells of a weapon of vengeance: a sword of sunlight."
 She flips the card.</p>